consuegs/H2aa_2mu2tau_PhDthesis/README.md

 ./resubmit.sh
 ```

-Once the directory `FileListName_files` is created and all the jobs finished correctly, one can proceed to merge the output root files by issuing the command
+Once the directory `FileListName_files` is created and all the jobs finished correctly, one can proceed to merge the output root files by issuing the command:

 ```bash
 ./hadd_all.sh - merge all jobs